Public Libraries

 2010

 Civallero, Edgardo (2010).
 Competencias básicas, aprendizaje continuo y bibliotecas públicas.
 Experiencias en América Latina.
-En Castillo Fernández, J. et al. La biblioteca pública frente a la recesión: Acción social y educativa.
-Murcia (España): Ediciones Tres Fronteras / ANABAD.
+In Castillo Fernández, J. et al. La biblioteca pública frente a la recesión: Acción social y educativa.
+Murcia, Spain: Ediciones Tres Fronteras / ANABAD.
 [Link]

 (+) Abstract